 Intermediate Digital Photography Workshop

 The Intermediate Photography Full-Day Workshop returns to DCP as an in-person workshop!
-The workshop will be held down in our gallery with plenty of space to social distance.
 Please view our COVID policies and procedures here.
 When you register, you will need to sign our COVID policy agreement and waiver.
 Everyone entering DCP is required to wear a mask at all times.

 This workshop is for you if you’ve taken the Beginner Photography Full-Day Workshop, the Beginner Digital Photography online series, or have the equivalent level of experience.
 In this workshop, we’ll get further into the equipment and the creative choices and challenges of consistently taking good photos, even in challenging lighting conditions.